explodinggradients/ragas/README.md

 We track very basic usage metrics to guide us to figure out what our users want, what is working, and what's not.
 As a young startup, we have to be brutally honest about this which is why we are tracking these metrics.
 But as an Open Startup, we open-source all the data we collect.
 You can read more about this [here](https://github.com/explodinggradients/ragas/issues/49). **Ragas does not track any information that can be used to identify you or your company**.
 You can take a look at exactly what we track in the [code](./src/ragas/_analytics.py)

 To disable usage-tracking you set the `RAGAS_DO_NOT_TRACK` flag to true.

-## :raising_hand_man: FAQ

-1. Why harmonic mean?

-Harmonic-Mean penalizes extreme values.
-For example, if your generated answer is fully factually consistent with the context (faithfulness = 1) but is not relevant to the question (relevancy = 0), a simple average would give you a score of 0.5 but a harmonic mean will give you 0.0

-2. How to use Ragas to improve your pipeline?

-_"Measurement is the first step that leads to control and eventually to improvement" - James Harrington_

-Here we assume that you already have your RAG pipeline ready.
-When it comes to RAG pipelines, there are mainly two parts - Retriever and generator.
-A change in any of these should also impact your pipelines' quality.

-1. First, decide on one parameter that you're interested in adjusting. for example the number of retrieved documents, K.
-2. Collect a set of sample prompts (min 20) to form your test set.
-3. Run your pipeline using the test set before and after the change.
-Each time record the prompts with context and generated output.
-4. Run ragas evaluation for each of them to generate evaluation scores.
-5. Compare the scores and you will know how much the change has affected your pipelines' performance.